 Note: swimming at freshwater swimming holes is subject to group size and local conditions.

-Another untraditional falls, but we couldn’t resist including Montgomery Reef.
-Every low tide, the ocean cascades from the reef top, creating lots of little rivulets to rushing waterfalls as the reef rises from the ocean.
+We couldn’t resist including Montgomery Reef.
+Every low tide, the ocean cascades from the reef top, creating lots of little rivulets that transform into rushing waterfalls as the reef rises from the ocean.
 This incredible spectacle also provides an opportunity to see loads of marine and bird life.
-The coral reef covers around 300 square kilometres, and is home to six species of marine turtles, Australian snubfin and Indo-Pacific humpback dolphins, dugongs, and numerous species of sawfish.
+The coral reef covers around 300 square kilometres, and is home to six species of marine turtles, Australian Snubfin and Indo-Pacific Humpback Dolphins, dugongs, and numerous species of sawfish.